DDHarry/Erlang_Quick_guide_and_Training/README.md

 15. [Records and maps](#records-maps)

-Error : no > sequential
+ ERROR : no in the sequential part

 16. [Binaries and the Bit syntax](#binaries-bit-syntax)